wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 **NOTE:** These code blocks will often be followed by a block that does **not** start with a `$`.
 This is the expected output;
-you shouldn't try to copy-past this into your terminal.
+you shouldn't try to copy-paste this into your terminal.
 @@

 Let's take a look around.